Top 5 Networking Monitoring Tools

 Nagios

-Another one of the best network monitoring tools available out there, Nagios is used by small, medium, and large businesses.
+Another one of the best network monitoring software tools available out there, Nagios is used by small, medium, and large businesses.
 Nagios is a Linux-based open-source network monitoring tool that monitors and provides greater visibility into the IT infrastructure components of a business.
 It offers Network Monitoring Software, Network Traffic Monitoring, and Network Analyzer.

 The free tool Nagios Core offers basic functionalities for monitoring and managing IT environments and is highly extensible.